jiadong324/PanSV/README.md

 ## Cohort-level reference panel

+**NOTE:** For the current SV reference panel created from HPRC/HGSVC phased assemblies, we did not do additional phasing of SVs and SNPs because they are called from same haplotype input.

 ### Callable regions
 We first defined the callable regions for each genome.
 HGSVC/HPRC and 1KG-ONT callable regions were created by PAV based on the assembly to reference alignment.
 For IB-ONT genomes, we splitted the PMDV phased BAM into two read sets.
 The callable regions for each haplotype were created by merging each read set (>= 3 reads) into non–overlapping intervals with BEDtools merge ‘-d 500’.